Ben Judd: Indie games

 In 2017, Judd co-founded Dangen, an independent video game publisher in Japan.
 Dangen focuses on publishing Western independent titles in Japan.
 Atsushi Inaba, co-founder of PlatinumGames, is advising Dangen.

 Judd helped organize the "Indie Megashow" held on September 20, 2017, in Tokyo.
 The event was part of a series of events called "Indie Megabooth", that showed off independent games.
 Igarashi and Tetsuya Mizuguchi were also in attendance.

 Judd has made regular appearance at Bitsummit, an annual independent gaming show in Kyoto.
 Judd was the MC for the Bitsummit events in 2013, 2016, and 2017.
 At the third Bitsummit in 2015, he was the moderator for a discussion with Atsushi Inaba.
 At the fourth Bitsummit in 2016, Judd led a panel discussion with Ian Flood of Yacht Club Games, Takuya Aizu of Inti-Creates, and Rhodri Broadbent of Dakko Dakko.

 In 2019, following reports of mismanagement and sexual harassment by Judd, he stepped down as CEO of Dangen Entertainment, and was replaced by Dan Stern.

 In November 2019, an anonymous designer who worked with Dangen (verified by USGamer to be legitimate) accused him of predatory behavior and violations of non-disclosure agreements, as well as negligent behavior when handling the release of certain games.
 Another anonymous source had reason to believe the allegations, and suspected that their prominence prevented people from speaking up about it.
 Dangen came to an agreement with the game developer in 2021.

+In May 2024, Matsuzo Machida and Studio Wildrose makers of the upcoming game Penny Blood filed a lawsuit against Ben Judd and Dangen Entertainment, who managed the double Kickstarter campaign, over breach of contract for failing to disburse production funds earned from the Kickstarter.
+As of July 2024, the game has been unable to secure a publisher due to these issues.